Effective altruism is widely misunderstood, even among its supporters.

 And, in practice, members of the effective altruism community support many other causes, including animal suffering reduction, criminal justice reform, and existential risk mitigation.
 In the 2017 EA survey, in addition to the 41% of respondents who identified extreme poverty as their top priority cause area, 19% of respondents chose cause prioritization as the top priority, 16% chose AI, 14% chose environmentalism, 12% chose promoting rationality, 10% chose non-AI existential risk, and 10% chose animal welfare.
 These results were broadly similar to the 2015 and 2014 surveys: poverty is the most common focus area for individuals in the effective altruism community, but is not the focus for the majority of individuals in the community.

-This is mirrored when we look at the distribution of grants by the Open Philanthropy Project.
+This is mirrored when we look at the distribution of grants by Open Philanthropy.
 In 2017, they spent:

 - $118 million (42%) on global health and development

 - $43 million (15%) on potential risks from advanced artificial intelligence